kjhealy/kieranhealy.hugo/content/blog/reconstructing-images-using-pca.markdown

          pcs = factor(pcs, levels = unique(pcs), ordered = TRUE))
 {{< /highlight >}}

 This gives us a very long tibble with an index (`pcs`) for the number of components used to reconstruct the image.
 In essence it's eight images stacked on top of one another.
 Each image has been reconstituted using a some number of components, from a very small number (2) to a larger number (100).
 Now we can plot each resulting image in a small multiple.
+In the code for the plot, we use `scale_y_reverse` because by convention the indexing for pixel images starts in the top left corner of the image.
+If we plot it the usual way (with x = 1, y = 1 in the bottom left, instead of the top left) the image will be upside down.

 {{< highlight r >}}